sjml/lox/README.md

 * In the case of D, actually finish the project!

 ## testing
-`plox` and `dlox`, both pass the _Crafting Interpreters_ test suite.
+`plox` and `dlox` both pass the _Crafting Interpreters_ test suite.
 You need Dart 2 (not Dart 3, alas) installed to run it though.

-There are other ways of getting the pre-reqs, but this works:
+There are other ways of getting the pre-reqs, but this works.
 ```
 brew install dart-lang/dart/dart@2.19 python ldc dub
+brew link dart@2.19
 ```

 Then to see the test suite go nuts: